richafnu/Viva/Viva/glint/setup/questions-setup.md

 1. Select the **Questions** section of your survey program and select the survey introduction section.
 2. In the **Text** field, add `[Display text](link)`, replacing "Display text" with the text that should become a link.
 Replace "link" with the URL.
    1. Example: `[Contoso handbook](http://www.contoso.com)`
+3. If your survey has multiple languages, select each language from the **Language** dropdown menu to add the hyperlink to the **Text** field in all languages.
-3. Select **Save Changes**.
+4. Select **Save Changes**.
-4. [Preview your survey](/viva/glint/setup/preview-manage-enable-engage-programs) to confirm that the hyperlink works as expected.
+5. [Preview your survey](/viva/glint/setup/preview-manage-enable-engage-programs) to confirm that the hyperlink works as expected.

 ### Add a logo to the survey introduction

 > [!TIP]
-> Ensure that logos are horizontally oriented, have a transparent background, and 16MB or smaller in file size.
+> Ensure that logos are horizontally oriented, have a transparent background, and 16 MB or smaller in file size.

 1. From the admin dashboard, select **Configuration**.
 In the **Action Taking** section, select **Content Resources**.
 1. Select **+ New** to add a new resource and **OK** in the languages message that appears.